These states have the biggest tax burdens - NewsBreak

 Unlike the tax rate, which can be affected by a number of individual circumstances, the tax burden measures “the proportion of total personal income that residents pay toward state and local taxes,” the report’s author explained.

 New York topped the list for the state with the biggest tax burden.
-Alaska came in as the state with the lowest tax burden, according to the study .FTC sues TurboTax maker Intuit, says ‘free’ ads were a ‘bait-and-switch’
+Alaska came in as the state with the lowest tax burden, according to the study .Free tax software available for Coloradans who make less than $73K

 Here’s a look at Wallet Hub’s tax burden ranking for each state: